 This see-saw patterns hold true with organizations as well as individuals.

-Leaders and business owners express the same two desires: create a successful, and productive organization—and do so as simply, effectively, and cost effectively as they can.
+Leaders and business owners express the same two desires: create a successful, and productive organization—and do so as simply and cost effectively as they can.

-But, again, it is easy to oscillate between the two goals, rarely fully completing either.
+But, again, they tend to oscillate between those goals, rarely fully completing either.
 Frustration, lack of productivity, low morale and limited profit result.

-In both cases, oscillation and frustration arise because these individuals and organizations do not work within an organizing framework that integrates what seem to be competing values.
+This kind of oscillation and frustration arise because the individuals and organizations do not use an organizing framework that integrates competing values.